Translation of a Spanish article published on October 28, 2012 in issue 1878 of the weekly Mexican newsmagazine Proceso

 reported that they received threats.
 Two of them have decided they will no longer speak out on this subject.

 On August 25, 2011, the Office of the General Prosecutor issued Bulletin 1722, which announced that Alex Spatz, a member of the Sea Organization, Scientology's operational arm, was sentenced to six years imprisonment for the crime of human trafficking involving a Colombian woman.

 Rafael Gómez, a former member of the Sea Organization, revealed that, at number 29 Río Rhin Street in Mexico City's Cuauhtemoc district, a center that belongs to the group, foreigners with tourist visas are living and working in subhuman conditions to carry out the cult's projects.

 When asked about the allegations made against Scientology, the organization's spokesman, Jonathan Marduk, says:

 "With all due respect, this is a generality and you are probably talking about three or four individuals whose slander and extortion are presently in the hands of the authorities and under criminal investigation, so I won't comment on this."
-Advantages of registration

 Mexico is not the only country where former members accuse the organization of committing various crimes.
 In October 2009, Dianetics was fined 600,000 euros in France for fraud.
 In Russia, the Religious Council of the Khanty-Mansi Autonomous District banned materials by Hubbard because their content was ruled extremist.